The Agency Model Is Broken. Here’s What Works Instead.

 Why Most 'Tech Partners' Are Just Code Vendors

-And how the word 'partner' lost all meaning in software.
-Almost every software company today claims to be a tech partner.
+And how the word 'partner' lost meaning in software.
+Many software companies today claim to be tech partners.
 And yet, founders keep saying: 'They delivered the code—but we were still on our own.'
 That's not a communication problem.
 That's a definition problem.

 What Non-Technical Founders Get Wrong About Development